tuyenld/circuitlover/content/en/_index.md

 ---
-title : "Modern Documentation Theme"
+title : "Welcome to my blog"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Hi! 👋 I'm Tuyen D. Le.
+This is my personal blog where you can find the projects that I am working on, some random thought and idea."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Hi! 👋 I'm Tuyen D. Le.
+This is my personal blog where you can find the projects that I am working on, some random thought and idea."
 date: 2020-10-06T08:47:36+00:00
-lastmod: 2020-10-06T08:47:36+00:00
+lastmod: 2022-08-20T08:47:36+00:00
 draft: false
 images: []
 ---